Vardan2009/p8cpu/readme.md

 ## Design

+The design is implemented in [Helmut Neemann's Digital Logic Designer](https://github.com/hneemann/Digital)

 - ROM memory for storing instructions and RAM memory for the program to use ([Harvard Architecture](https://en.wikipedia.org/wiki/Harvard_architecture))
 - Each instruction is 20 bits long, with the following structure